snagimmo/qmk_shooter/README.md

 # About

-A simple shooter game like Space Invaders running on **QMK Firmware**.
+A simple shooter game like Space Invaders that runs on **QMK Firmware**.

 # What is it like?